Technology

 Last Updated:

-Provides an ML-powered short-form video SDK that enables consumer apps to embed TikTok-style vertical video feeds with adaptive streaming, AI captioning, auto moderation, and built-in analytics.
+Provides an ML-powered short-form video SDK that enables consumer apps and publishers to embed TikTok-style vertical video feeds with adaptive streaming, AI captioning, auto moderation, and built-in analytics.

-Shortkit has publicly launched its core SDK supporting iOS, Android, and Web with feed-aware playback, adaptive bitrate streaming, next-gen codec support, AI-powered captioning in 50+ languages, automated content moderation, in-feed analytics and surveys, native ad integrations, and AI tools to convert long-form video into short-form clips.
-Documentation signals continued investment in developer experience, rapid integration, and content ingestion from external CMS platforms.
+Shortkit has publicly launched its core SDK supporting iOS, Android, and Web with feed-aware playback, adaptive bitrate streaming, next-gen codec support, AI-powered captioning in 50+ languages, automated content moderation, in-feed analytics, native ad integrations, and AI tools to convert long-form video into short-form clips.
+They reference Glassdoor, DoorDash, and CNN launching their own video feeds as evidence of market demand.

 The app figures out which video you'll swipe to next and secretly loads it before you get there, so it plays instantly.